 - Assign a student to be the backchannel monitor.
 Check with the monitor occasionally or direct them to make you aware of questions as they come in.

 - Select the Classroom Backchannel question(s) by clicking on the square to the left of the questions.

 - At the start of the course, open up the Classroom Backchannel question by clicking the Present button at the top right corner of the screen.
-Be aware the Assign function will not be available on Top Hat (Basic).

 - The Join Code screen will appear.
 Click Start Presentation to release question(s) to students.